Ajith-ajay/book-list-mongoDB/README.md

 ## Overview

-This the fullstack for login and sing-up page with profile also.
+This the fullstack web application for book list management like library management using mongodb as the database.
-Here i use mysql as database for saving the username and password information in a seperate table , this table is used to determine the account is already exist or not by applying the where clause in sql.
-If the email already in table the login page is redirected.
-If the email is not in the table then redirect to sign-up page.
-In the table the email column as primary key to avoid the repetation of the email.
+Here i use MondoDB as database for saving the boo title and book author name information in a collection name books in my local mongoDB database named library , this collection has the whole information about the book details.
+If the collection has the doccument then it will display on the table in the web application , if there is no document in the collection then the table of books will empty.

 ## Required Modules

-    1.http
+    1.mongoose
     2.express
     3.body-parser
-    4.mysql2
-    5.express-handlebars
-    6.path
+    4.express-handlebars

 ## Installation Instruction